Frequently Asked Questions

 What is Contractize?

-Contractize is legal mobile document assistant platform to streamline contract creation, electronic signing, sending, receiving and management process.
+Contractize is a legal document web platform to streamline legal documents creation, electronic signing, sending, tracking, receiving, storing and management process.

 Why do I need to use Contractize?

-We believe every transaction can be secured.
-With Contractize you can have your business sign, registered and stored, whether a small one time job or a continuous transaction, in an easy and affordable way.
+We believe every transaction can be secured and anyone can have contracts made easy.
+With Contractize you can have your business registered, signed and stored, whether a small one time job or a continuous transaction, in an easy and affordable way.

 Why the contracts on your library are easy to understand?